woowa-techcamp-2020/bmart-1/README.md

 ### Dark Mode

-By considering the dark mode from the beginning, we could easily design, develop, and switch between the light mode and the dark mode.
+Since we considered the dark mode from the beginning, we could easily design, develop, and switch between the light mode and the dark mode.

 ### Responsive